-Yo-Yo Ma’s multifaceted career is testament to his continual search for new ways to communicate with audiences and for artistic growth and renewal.
-Whether performing a new concerto, revisiting a familiar work from the cello repertory, coming together with colleagues for chamber music or exploring musical forms outside of the Western classical tradition, he strives to find connections that stimulate the imagination.
+Yo-Yo Ma’s multi-faceted career is testament to his continual search for new ways to communicate with audiences, and to his personal desire for artistic growth and renewal.
+Whether performing new or familiar works from the cello repertoire, coming together with colleagues for chamber music or exploring cultures and musical forms outside the Western classical tradition, Mr. Ma strives to find connections that stimulate the imagination.

-For additional information, please visit yo-yoma.com, silkroadproject.org, opus3artists.com and citizenmusician.org.
+For additional information, please visit yo-yoma.com, silkroadproject.org, and opus3artists.com.